February 19, 2025

 family music 184

 I was 20.
-I never played a Hammond organ until we were married and living on Dominion Street.
+I never played a Hammond organ until we were married and living in an apartment on Dominion Street.

-Our friend, Neil drove a bakery truck, but he got into selling Hammond organs.
-He worked part-time selling Hammond organs up on Mountain Road.
+Our friend, Neil, drove a bakery truck, but he got into selling Hammond organs.
+He worked part-time selling them up on Mountain Road.
 Once in a while, he would pick me up and take me there.
 Maybe after the place was closed.
 Anyway, that's where I started playing.

 Then Neil got me a key and I started practicing at the Wesleyan Church.
-I would walk down to the church.
-Maybe on a Saturday morning.
+I would walk down to the church on a Saturday morning.

 I didn't know what I was practicing for.
 I just loved the organ and wanted to learn how to play it.

-When the organist, Annette, had a baby, I was asked to be the organist.
+When Annette MacCallum had a baby, I was asked to be the organist.

 I was always into music and I seemed to be around someone who could sing.
 I sang with Bethany and then I was in a quartet in Moncton.
 We would drive all the way down to Beulah to sing and drive back the same night.